 Conditional Logic: Conditional logic helps you to show or hide fields depending upon user input.
 Like if you are building a form that contains Permanent and Current Address fields then you can provide a checkbox that gives a user option to use the same address for both fields.
-So, when the user will tick this checkbox then Current address field will automatically hide.
+So, when the user does tick this checkbox, then Current address field will automatically hide.

-Styling Options: Gravity Forms doesn’t have an inbuilt form designer but they have complete documentation about how to style each and every aspect of the form.
-Although this will require you do some CSS coding but it gives you complete control.
-If you want form designer then you can download and install free Gravity form designer plugin from WordPress plugin repository.
+Styling Options: Gravity Forms doesn’t have an inbuilt form designer, but they have complete documentation about how to style each and every aspect of the form.
+Although this will require you do some CSS coding, instead it gives you complete control.
+If you want form designer, then you can download and install free Gravity form designer plugin from WordPress plugin repository.

-Ajax support: Gravity forms supports Ajax functionality.
-If you enable Ajax on your forms then it will be submitted without page refresh.
+Ajax support: Gravity forms support Ajax functionality.
+If you enable Ajax on your forms, then it will be submitted without page refresh.
 This enhances the user experience.

 Multi-Step Forms: It is proven that multi-step forms convert well as compared to a single page form.
 With Gravity Forms, you can easily create multistep forms.